 OPENING TEXT (30 words max)

 The way you work and the technology you use every day will change.
-You'll get lots of help and support to enable you to get started using G Suite – Google Apps for Work.
+You'll get lots of help and support to enable you to get started using G Suite.
 Here's an overview of what you need to know now.

 PROMPT